 That said, it’s never too late to consider design principles.
-In fact, an existing set of products can be used to help seek out consistent themes, and examine what works and what doesn’t.
-The important thing is that these principles are unique to an organisation.
-Everyone wants their product to be easy to use, what makes yours different?
+In fact, having an existing set of products might help designers seek out consistent themes, and examine what works and what doesn’t.
+The important thing to remember is that these principles should be unique.
+Everyone wants their product to be easy to use, what values make yours different?

 With a set of guiding principles in place, you can then look to the creation of guidelines.
 Artifacts of a design process, these document how different practitioners should embody these principles in their own work.

-Writers on the other hand seek out style guides which, in the original sense of the term, cover nomenclature and grammatical choices.
+Writers will seek out style guides.
+In the original sense of the term, these cover nomenclature and grammatical choices.
 Tone of voice guidelines are concerned less about words, more about sentences, and how an organisation verbally communicates with its customers.
-This guidance is especially useful since having a distinctive voice can really help a product stand out from the crowd.
+This guidance is especially useful since having a distinctive voice will help a product stand out from the crowd.

-Developers may establish coding conventions to ensure everyone on a team is writing consistent, predictable and maintainable code.
+Developers may establish coding conventions.
+These ensure everyone contributing to a codebase is writing consistent, predictable and maintainable code.
 The correct answer to the question “tabs or spaces” isn’t your own personal preference, but what the team has collectively opted to use.

-Be they designers, writers or developers, craftspeople will find collaboration easier having agreed upon a clear set of rules, and established a shared vocabulary that ensures everyone working on a project is using the same language.
+Be they designers, writers or developers, craftspeople will find collaboration easier having agreed upon a clear set of rules and established a shared vocabulary that ensures everyone is using the same language.

 In her article From Pages to Patterns, Charlotte Jackson describes a workshop exercise that encourages a collaborative approach to naming interface components: